What is the greatest strength of TFM?

-We are unique, in having nine Obstetrician-Gynecologists as faculty (located in the same outpatient building), providing one of the most collegial family medicine/obstetric relationships available.
+We are unique, in having nine Obstetrician-Gynecologists and one Certified NurseMidwife as faculty (located in the same outpatient building), providing one of the most collegial family medicine/obstetric relationships available.
 Our OB/GYN teaching, labor management experience, and high-risk prenatal clinic takes our OB experience way beyond “baby-catching”.

-In our building, we also have a psychiatrist who does consultations three days a week, and behavioral health counselors for our patients.
+In our building, we also have access to a psychiatrist and behavioral health counselor team for our patients.

 What is the residents' culture like?

 Residents enjoy each other’s company and routinely spend time together outside of work.
 Often each class gets together weekly after Thursday afternoon didactics.
-In addition to an all-residency retreat, residents cover for each other to optionally allow each class to have their own retreat each year.
+In addition to an all-residency retreat, residents cover for each other to afford each class the opportunity to have their own weekend retreat each year.